patricklynch/BackingStore/README.md

 [![License](https://img.shields.io/cocoapods/l/BackingStore.svg?style=flat)](https://cocoapods.org/pods/BackingStore)
 [![Platform](https://img.shields.io/cocoapods/p/BackingStore.svg?style=flat)](https://cocoapods.org/pods/BackingStore)

-A set of components that model some data which is to be displayed in a `UICollectionView` or `UITableView`.
-When that data changes, these components automatically calculate the changes necessary to perform a smooth, performant batch update.
-This includes inserted sections, inserted index paths, deleted sections, deleted indexpaths and moved index paths.
+`BackingStore` is a framework that automatically handles perfect batch updates in table views and collection views.
+This is accomplished by providing an API for storing a model of a simple or complex data set that is to be displayed in a `UICollectionView` or `UITableView`.
+When that data is updated, it automatically calculates a diff between old and new in the form of inserted sections, inserted index paths, deleted sections, deleted indexpaths and moved index paths.
+It then automatically applies this diff to a `UITableView` or `UICollectionView` instance to perform a smooth, performant batch update.
 What this means is that you never have to call `reloadData()` ever again, and every change you make to the contents of a table or collection view will be perfectly animated.
 Pretty cool, ain't it?

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 The example projects demonstrates how to build a basic table view with a data source that contains a `BackingStore` instance.
-It provides some actions that you can take to change the contents of the table view which are then updated by the `BackingStore` instance and its associated components.
+It loads data asynchronously from [JSONPlaceholder](https://jsonplaceholder.typicode.com/)—a fake online REST API for testing and prototyping.
+It then provides some actions that you can take to change the contents of the table view which are then updated by the `BackingStore` instance and its associated components.
+The code snippets used throughout this README.md come from the sample project.

 ## Installation